websight-io/websight-bundle-resource-provider/README.md

   |- dir3.json
 ```
 for more same-level resources the structure was becoming hard to maintain and work with.
-To improve developers' experience it's possible to declare properties/resources using `.content.json` this fthe iles directly within folders.
+To improve developers' experience it's possible to declare properties/resources using `.content.json` directly within the folders.

 So the structure can look like:
 ```